If you are applying for this course from within the UK, click apply now.

-Graduate Physiotherapists will be eligible to work in multiple organisations including the acute NHS Trusts, GP surgeries, schools, industry, community physical health services, mental health services, learning disability services and social services / local authorities as well as private practice, charities and other non-traditional and third sector organisations.
+Graduate Physiotherapists are key workers and will be eligible to work in multiple organisations.
+This includes the acute NHS Trusts, GP surgeries, schools, industry, community physical health services, mental health services, learning disability services and social services / local authorities as well as private practice, charities and other non-traditional and third sector organisations.
 Graduates could also consider a career working in clinical research or teaching, in the UK or overseas.

 You will undertake a range of practice placements to gain real-life experience and apply your learning to real-life situations which may lead to further employment opportunities.
 To further assist in preparing you for employment as a physiotherapist, this course: